 University and National Libraries

 We have 400 copies of The Ring Goes Ever On: Proceedings of the Tolkien 2005 Conference available to donate to university or national libraries anywhere in the world.
-To request a copy for your library all we need is an email from a librarian, giving the name of the library, the full postal address and the website address.
-Contact our Tolkien to the World Co-ordinator, Trevor Reynolds.
+To request a copy for your library please complete this form.